May 4, 2018, Airport Business lounge, Ben Gurion airport, Israel

 The Talmud, what does it take to master these books?

 I was in college and had just published an article in the Jewish students' newspaper.
 A woman wrote in and voiced her opinion, a Liberal opinion directly opposite to mine.
-She argued that the discussion is open to all: just as Rabbi Akiva and Rabbi Hillel had their opinions, so did she.
+She argued that the discussion is open to all: just as Rabbi Akiva and Rabbi Hillel (classic rabbis of the Talmud from nearly 2,000 years ago) had their opinions, so did she.

 Wow.
 Did she know that Rabbi Akiva, at the age of forty, dropped all his other obligations and devoted himself to study, night and day, for the next twenty years?
 Did she know how Hillel suffered financially in order to study the Talmud?

-These men has earned their right to their opinions.
+These men had earned their right to their opinions.
 They spoke from knowledge.